top of page

 To explore patterns in pronunciation and reduce variability in speech data, K-Means clustering was applied to the extracted features.
 Cluster assignments were then converted into token sequences, forming a structured representation of phoneme pronunciations.

-These token sequences were used as inputs to a neural network model, which was trained to recognize and assess spoken phonemes, including both single and blended sounds.
+These token sequences were used as inputs to lightweight CNN and RNN-based sequence models, which was trained to recognize and assess spoken phonemes, including both single and blended sounds.
 Model performance was evaluated using F1 scores across individual phonemes, allowing detailed analysis of strengths and limitations across different pronunciation categories.

 The artefacts and results shown here reflect an applied AI pipeline, combining signal processing, unsupervised learning, supervised model training, and structured evaluation using real-world, imperfect speech data.